zhiwenh/delib/README.md

 <a name="support"></a>
 # Support

-If you found DeLib useful please leave a star on [GitHub](https://github.com/zhiwenhuang/delib) or give feedback!
+If you found Delib useful please leave a star on [GitHub](https://github.com/zhiwenhuang/delib) or give feedback!

 # API Reference